mikkun/evade-and-destroy/README.md

 Playable Demo
 -------------

 You can play the game directly at <https://mikkun.github.io/evade-and-destroy/>.

-Enjoy :-)
+If you want to play the game offline, you can install the game as a Progressive Web App.

 Browser Support
 ---------------